Create Your Own Offer That Converts! Click Here! >>

 Unique Visitors Are Crucial

-The best ad networks are the ones who cater to big traffic websites...
+The best ad networks are the ones that cater to big-traffic websites...
 Think 500,000 or more visitors a month.
 Some may argue that if you're getting that much traffic, generating revenue shouldn't be a problem.
 I agree.

-There are a handful of website owners out there though who actually buy traffic for 9 cents and then make 15 cents on all the ads that are viewed.
+There are a handful of website owners out there who buy traffic for 9 cents and then make 15 cents on all the ads that are viewed.

 That, my friends, is called Click Arbitrage.

-You pull someone into your website, have them go through a slideshow (where they have to click next) showing them pictures of "36 Dirty Jokes You Forgot As A Kid," and make a small fortune.
+You pull someone into your website, have them go through a slideshow (where they have to click next), show them pictures of "36 Dirty Jokes You Forgot As A Kid," and make a small fortune.

 It's up to you who you want to work with!

-Now, I know you're asking yourself the question, what's better?
-Selling affiliate products or my own products OR simply posting content only and showing display ads?
+Now, I know you're asking yourself, what's better?
+Selling affiliate products or my products OR simply posting content only and showing display ads?

 What's Better - Selling Or Showing?

-Now that you know about ad networks, how you'll be getting paid, click arbitrage and the types of traffic that some of the networks expect, we get into the heart of the matter.
+Now that you know about ad networks, how you'll get paid, click arbitrage, and the types of traffic some of the networks expect, we get to the heart of the matter.

-The truth is, running banner ads and basically giving your traffic and your impressions away has a cost to it...
-Sure, you'll get a check from the ad network but is it worth it?
+The truth is that running banner ads and giving your traffic and impressions away has a cost to...
+Sure, you'll get a check from the ad network, but is it worth it?

-If you have a product or a service that you've created and you're selling on your site, then probably not.
-Using that ad space that you would have tied up with an ad network is probably better served in promoting your own stuff!
+If you have a product or service you've created and you're selling on your site, then probably not.
+Using that ad space, you would have tied up with an ad network, which is perhaps better served in promoting your stuff!

-However, if you're an affiliate marketer (selling other people's products) or you currently don't have any revenue model set up, ad networks are a great resource for you.
+However, if you're an affiliate marketer (selling other people's products) or currently don't have any revenue model set up, ad networks are a great resource.

-Generally, you'll make far MORE money selling your own stuff, but there are a lot of things that come into play.
-You have to concern yourself with sales copy, webinars, merchant processing, email autoresponder copy, and hundreds of other things.
+Generally, you'll make far MORE money selling your stuff, but there are a lot of things that come into play.
+You must concern yourself with sales copy, webinars, merchant processing, email autoresponder copy, and hundreds of other things.

-Sometimes, it's just easier setting aside a portion of your website for banner ads!
+Sometimes, setting aside a portion of your website for banner ads is easier!

 Choosing The Right Ad Network

-Choosing the right ad network is largely a matter of personal preference.
-When you're getting started and don't have a plethora of traffic to offer, you'll find that the networks are a little cumbersome.
+Choosing the right ad network is essentially a matter of personal preference.
+When you're getting started and don't have much traffic to offer, you'll find that the networks are a little cumbersome.

 Chikita doesn't have great payouts.
 Bidvertiser and Clicksor 'feel' weird.
 They don't have the best advertisers, so they don't have the best ads...

-You have to balance what you're going for with your brand and what you give up in allowing ad networks to post ads that you don't directly control.
+It would be best to balance what you're going for with your brand and what you give up in allowing ad networks to post ads you don't directly control.

-I've worked with a ton of networks across the hundreds of websites that I've owned and countless clients that I've worked with.
+I've worked with many networks across the hundreds of websites I've owned and countless clients I've worked with.
 Some are great.
 Some, not so much.

 Impression Stacking

-Basically, what that is is where you post ad groups from different ad networks, so that you're stacking payouts from each of the networks.
+That is where you post ad groups from different ad networks, stacking payouts from each network.

 When you get one new visitor, you're getting credit for that visitor from 4 or 5 different ad networks!
 If you were wondering how the Click Arbitrage guys are doing it - that's how!

-It's a simple, genius model that lets you stack up some considerable payouts.
-A warning though - not all ad networks work together!
+A simple, genius model lets you stack up some considerable payouts.
+A warning, though - not all ad networks work together!
 Google doesn't play well with others...

 Here Today.
 Gone Tomorrow!

-Over the years, I've seen a lot of ad networks come and go.
-In fact, one of my FAVORITE back in the day was Text Link Ads.
-They were bought up by an SEO company, but at one point they were paying me $1200 a month for a small block of text ads in my sidebar.
+Over the years, I've seen many ad networks come and go.
+One of my FAVORITE back in the day was Text Link Ads.
+An SEO company bought them up, but at one point, they were paying me $1200 a month for a small block of text ads in my sidebar.

-When you get started with your blog, that's big money for simply letting a company sell a few links on your sidebar!
+When you start your blog, that's big money for letting a company sell a few links on your sidebar!

-My point is this: ad networks come and go so it's always important to keep your eye out and test diligently.
-Try out new networks and if you get better payouts, make the switch permanent!
+My point is this: ad networks come and go, so it's always essential to keep your eye out and test diligently.
+Try out new networks, and if you get better payouts, make the switch permanent!
 It's nothing personal.

 7 Ad Networks You Should Be Using

-Most of these networks have been around for a long time and they require next to no traffic to get started.
+Most of these networks have been around for a long time, requiring next to no traffic to get started.

-Also, they offer extremely competitive payouts and they've got technology that makes including them in your site less of a pain, both from the implementation standpoint and the 'what ads are you going to be showing my people' standpoint.
+Also, they offer highly competitive payouts, and they've got technology that makes including them in your site less of a pain, both from the implementation standpoint and the 'what ads are you going to be showing my people' perspective.

 1: Doubleclick By Google

-Owned by Google, Doubleclick is by far the largest advertising network.
-It has access to the world’s biggest pool of advertisers that pay the highest CPMs.
+Owned by Google, Doubleclick is by far the most prominent advertising network.
+It has access to the world’s largest pool of advertisers paying the highest CPMs.

 It’s the premium version of AdSense, but this isn’t one of those dinky little upgrades.
 Ad Exchange is a real-time marketplace that works perfectly with Google’s DoubleClick for Publishers.

-It’s a platform interconnecting advertisers, publishers, and networks that provides more flexibility for publishers to set the rates at which they want their inventory sold.
-If it can’t be sold at the premium price you set, it will be auctioned off in the Exchange, and the highest paying ad will be served.
-Google Ad Exchange has 80% publisher revenue share.
+It’s a platform interconnecting advertisers, publishers, and networks that allows publishers to set the rates at which they want their inventory sold.
+If it can’t be sold at the premium price you select, it will be auctioned off in Exchange, and the highest-paying ad will be served.
+Google Ad Exchange has an 80% publisher revenue share.

 2: Google Adsense

-Adsense is by far the most well-known network, and most agree that their ads tend to perform the best but work better on sites relating to certain niches.
-In the future, maybe we'll post an article on the top paying Adsense niches...
+Adsense is by far the most well-known network, and most agree that their ads tend to perform the best but work better on sites relating to specific niches.
+Maybe we'll post an article on the top-paying Adsense places...

-You can choose from all different types of sizes, text or display ads, and you are able to customize your own ads (colors, font, etc.) to a point.
-They pay once a month via direct deposit or mailed check, and every month you have to have earned at least $100 to qualify for a payment.
+You can choose from all sizes, text, or display ads and customize your ads (colors, font, etc.) to a point.
+They pay once a month via direct deposit or mailed check; you have earned at least $100 to qualify for a payment every month.

 3: Buy Sell Ads

-I like Buy Sell Ads for a lot of reasons - one of the biggest being that I remember when they started and I've watched them grow.
-I was one of their very early entrants with a few of my sites when they were just getting started.
+I like Buy Sell Ads for many reasons - one of the most prominent being that I remember when they started, and I've watched them grow.
+When they started, I was one of their very early entrants with a few of my sites.

-When they started, their premise was that they made it easy to sell banner ads on your site while they took only a small portion of the proceeds.
-Now, they're working with both huge and small publishers and advertisers alike.
+When they started, their premise was that they made it easy to sell banner ads on your site while they took only a tiny portion of the proceeds.
+Now, they're working with huge and small publishers and advertisers alike.

 4: Media.net

 Media.net is the ad network powered by Yahoo! and Bing.
 Their ads look different because they’re just these little colored keyword blocks.
 Media.net works to ensure that the keyword blocks blend well with your site — they will often use the same color scheme.
-These ads complement Adsense ads very well mainly because they do look very different from them.
-Media.net pays monthly with Paypal, but like Adsense you have to have met that $100 minimum in a month’s time to get a payment.
+These ads complement Adsense ads very well, mainly because they look very different.
+Media.net pays monthly with PayPal, but like Adsense, you must have met that $100 minimum in a month to get a payment.

 5: AdThrive

-AdThrive displays family-friendly ads, plus they set up DFP (Double Click For Publishers) on their ads once they’re installed on your blog.
+AdThrive displays family-friendly ads, plus they set up DFP (Double Click For Publishers) on their ads once installed on your blog.
 These are display ads, and once you sign up, they will analyze your site and tell you where they think their ads will perform best.
-Then, they go in and do all the set up for you.
+Then, they go in and do all the setup for you.
 AdThrive pays monthly with direct deposit.

 6: Advertising.com

-An AOL platform, Advertising.com offers you CPM as well as revenue share ads.
-Its rates for CPM ads are pretty impressive, but if your website has a high CTR, then its RevShare ads can be the ideal way to monetize your blog and rake in a lot of money as well.
+An AOL platform, Advertising.com, offers you CPM and revenue share ads.
+Its rates for CPM ads are pretty impressive, but if your website has a high CTR, then its RevShare ads can be the ideal way to monetize your blog and rake in a lot of money.

-The platform represents a whopping 92 of the top 100 Ad Age listed advertisers.
-Getting approved is a little tough as AOL only accepts websites which have a monthly traffic of 500,000 or more.
+The platform represents 92 of the top 100 Ad Age-listed advertisers.
+Getting approved is tricky as AOL only accepts websites with monthly traffic of 500,000 or more.

-You can start getting paid as soon as you have earned $25, and payments can be withdrawn through PayPal, cheque or even wire transfer.
+You can start getting paid as soon as you earn $25, and payments can be withdrawn through a cheque or wire transfer.

 7: Criteo

 Criteo has quickly gained traction and become a top earner for website owners and bloggers.
-With over 740 billion ads served in 2014 alone and an impressive 7800+ advertisers across the globe, Criteo is placed perfectly to offer website owners ads with high CPM and great conversions.
-Plus, they're placing a huge emphasis on machine learning and mobile...
+With over 740 billion ads served in 2014 alone and an impressive 7800+ global advertisers, Criteo is placed perfectly to offer website owners ads with high CPM and excellent conversions.
+Plus, they're putting a significant emphasis on machine learning and mobile...

-Criteo sees an astonishing 96% renewal of service agreements by advertisers due to its ability to generate greater revenue for its clients.
-This effectively translates into more earnings for publishers who get regularly benefit from greater revenues than what the competitors are offering.
+Criteo sees an astonishing 96% renewal of service agreements by advertisers due to its ability to generate more significant revenue for its clients.
+This effectively translates into more earnings for publishers who regularly benefit from more significant gains than the competitors.

 8: RadiumOne

-RadiumOne pioneered social media as an advertising tool and is a highly popular CPM ad platform which you can use to monetize a wide range of content.
-It works with texts, images as well as video content and is optimized to target desktop as well as mobile users.
+RadiumOne pioneered social media as an advertising tool and is a viral CPM ad platform that you can use to monetize a wide range of content.
+It works with texts, images, and video content and is optimized to target desktop and mobile users.

-Payments are made every second week, and you must earn $100 to be eligible for a payout.
-Once you start generating revenue through RadiumOne, you can request payment either through, PayPal, wire transfer, or through a check addressed to your name.
+Payments are made every second week; you must earn $100 to be eligible for a payout.
+Once you start generating revenue through RadiumOne, you can request payment through PayPal, wire transfer, or a check addressed to your name.

 9: Technorati Media (Synacor)

-Technorati (just acquired by Synacor) is preferred by professional bloggers and has a vast network of ad publishers who use the platform.
-It also happens to be the largest social media ad network in the world and is perfect for websites which get a lot of traction on social networks.
+Professional bloggers prefer Technorati (just acquired by Synacor), which has a vast network of ad publishers who use the platform.
+It is also the world's prominent social media ad network and is perfect for websites that get a lot of traction on social networks.

-When you serve ads through Technorati, you need to maintain exclusivity, which may be a deal-breaker for some.
+When you serve ads through Technorati, you must maintain exclusivity, which may be a deal-breaker for some.
 If you get a lot of visitors, but AdSense isn’t working for you, then Technorati can be the perfect alternative.

-AdBlade lets you publish ads on your website for paid content for some of the top brands out there.
-The niche of the product makes it a lucrative market to tap into, and you get a high CPM rate for your efforts.
-AdBlade also caters to the needs of a number of verticals, so finding ads that your audience will like and therefore click on, is easier.
+AdBlade lets you publish ads for paid content for some top brands on your website.
+The product's niche makes it a lucrative market to tap into, and you get a high CPM rate for your efforts.
+AdBlade also caters to the needs of several, so finding ads your audience will like is more accessible.

-With AdBlade, your website should generate a minimum of 500,000 visitors per month to be accepted, which most definitely will be too exclusive if you're just starting out...
-For those who do qualify, they will be displaying ads to websites like Fox News, and Yahoo! and getting paid very well for it.
+With AdBlade, your website should generate a minimum of 500,000 visitors per month to be accepted, which is too exclusive if you're starting...
+For those who do qualify, they will be displaying ads on websites like Fox News and Yahoo! and getting paid very well for it.

 Payments get credited to your PayPal after 30 days if they are over $100, and you can run AdBlade ads alongside AdSense without any problems.